1996–97 FC Basel season: Pre-season

-Karl Engel was trainer at the start of the season, but he was replaced by Heinz Hermann in March 1997.
-Hermann only remained manager for a few weeks and was replaced by Salvatore Andracchio (ad interim) until the end of the season.
-The clubs priority aim was to remain in the top flight of Swiss football.
+Club president Jäggi appointed Karl Engel as new head-coach before the start of the season.
+However, after a bad qualifying phase, as the team ended only two points above the relegation zone, and then continued in a very bad start to the championship group, Engel was fired by the club's sporting director Heinz Hermann in March 1997.
+Hermann replaced Engel on the side line himself, but he remained ad-interim coach for just a few weeks, in which he suffered three consequetive defeats.
+Hermann then installed Salvatore Andracchio as new coach ad-interim until the end of the season.
+The clubs priority aim for the team was to remain in the top flight of Swiss football and this had been achieved by reaching the championship group before the winter break.
+The teams next aim to reach at least a top five place was failed by a long way.

 A number of players had left the club during the off-season, Ike Shorunmu transferred to Zürich, Mario Cantaluppi moved to Servette and Gabriel Okolosi to Young Boys.
 Both Davide Orlando and Alexandre Rey moved back to Sion.
 Further players who left the club were Marco Walker, who moved to German team 1860 Munich, Lars Olsen returned to Denmark and joined Brøndby and Andre Meier moved on to FC Schaffhausen.
 To balance this, the club made some new signings as the season started.
 Adrian Knup returned to the club, signed in after a short spell by Galatasaray.
 Other players who joined from foreign clubs were, Adrian Falub who came from Universitatea Cluj and Mariano Armentano from Racing Club.
 A number of players also transferred from the domestic league, Gaetano Giallanza and Jean-Pierre La Placa both signed in from Sion, Mario Frick came from St. Gallen and Yann Poulard signed in from SR Delémont.